jsoysouvanh/Refureku/README.md

 - The code generator is an executable, based on [Kodgen](https://github.com/jsoysouvanh/Kodgen).
 It handles the reflection code generation.
 - The actual dynamic library that is linked to the target program using reflection.

 **Check [the Wiki](https://github.com/jsoysouvanh/Refureku/wiki) to get started!**

 ## Features
 - Reflect namespaces, classes, (static) methods, (static) fields, variables, functions, enums and enum values
 - Support runtime loaded/unloaded dynamic library reflection
-- Support class template, as well as multiple inheritance
+- Support class template reflection, as well as multiple inheritance
 - Reflected entities can be retrieved by name, id or predicate
 - Read/write reflected fields/variables value
 - Call reflected functions/methods